 The most contentious fabric topics these days is polyester, or more specifically polyester vs nylon.
 There has been an unfortunate amount of misinformation about polyester with otherwise reputable tent companies making unfortunate statements about it.

-For example, Seek Outside writes:
+For example, one competitor writes:

 The truth is that nylon comes in a variety of formulations, where the best possible nylon (“nylon 6,6”) only has a slight edge in strength over modern polyester (there are new polyester formulations in the lab that are much stronger yet, but not commercially available).
 Instead of believing a tent company with a vested interest in promoting one type of fabric, we can look to DuPont who actually design and produce these fibers.
 In their documents here, they provide the strength of polyester vs. nylon 6,6 and give that latter a 1% advantage in ounce for ounce tensile strength (circled below):

 Of course there is more to fabrics than simply fibers, and other sources do give nylon 6,6 fabrics a larger edge (reports of 10-15% advantage are fairly common).
 So let’s grant nylon 6,6 a 15% advantage.
 That still leaves it ounce for ounce inferior in the field for two reasons.
 First, is that it is a “hydrophilic” (water loving) molecule, so when you camp in wet conditions it absorbs water and swells up.
-That makes it heavy (gaining 100% in water pretty easily), slow to dry (since the water is in the fibers), and weaker by about 10% (since the swelling process stretches the molecular bonds).
+That makes it heavy (it can gain 100% of it’s weight in water pretty easily), slow to dry (since the water is in the fibers), and weaker by about 10% (since the swelling process stretches the molecular bonds).
 Most noticeably though, as the material expands by 2-4% it ends up with several inches of slack over the arch of the tent, which is why most tents look limp after rain with the fly stuck to the inner tent.
 All of those are pretty serious issues for a tent fabric.
 Focusing on strength vs weight though, this means that any advantage nylon has in dry conditions will disappear in wet/stormy conditions (where you most need that strength) because it gives up 10% strength while potentially doubling in weight.
 The next day you’re carrying around a heavy shelter for no strength advantage.
 You can read more about those hydrophilic chemical properties here.
 What about poly?
-It is hydrophobic (hates water) and thus does none of that.
+It is hydrophobic (repels water) and thus does none of that.
 In wet stormy conditions poly remains strong, light, fast drying, and retains a nice taut pitch.
 Outstanding qualities for a tent fabric.
 Even if nylon had a sustained 15% strength advantage, the no-sag and fast dry of poly would be worth it.

 The second big weakness of nylon is UV degradation.
 Nylon is highly susceptible to UV degradation, where even if you break camp early and set up late, your tent will degrade in strength over a few years.
-A new nylon tent can lose 10-20% strength in a weekend of pure sun, or in roughly a season of regular use if you take it down in the daytime.
+A new nylon tent can lose 10% strength in a weekend of pure sun, or in roughly a season of regular use if you take it down in the daytime.
 Hence why 5-10 year old nylon tents are commonly under 50% tear strength.
 This was less of an issue for older, thicker nylon because UV can only penetrate so deep, but ultralight nylon fabrics of 7-30D are very thin where UV can penetrate a larger % of the way through the material and thus cause proportionately higher strength losses.
-A 7D nylon exposed to UV doesn’t have long to live.
 Thus the naturally UV resistant polyester is particularly well suited to very light materials where it enjoys a much longer lifespan.
 The initial strength of nylon might get the marketing hype, but what actually matters is how strong a tent is throughout it’s lifespan.
 To conclude, polyester offers no sag performance, fast dry, and good strength throughout it’s life, while nylon offers an initial 15% strength advantage that disappears in a few months or if it rains, and then leaves you with a saggy, slow drying, heavy tent that is steadily getting weaker.